lilincpp/BottomMenu/README.md

 License
 -------

-TicketView binaries and source code can be used according to the [Apache License, Version 2.0](https://github.com/lilincpp/BottomMenu/blob/master/LICENSE).
+BottomMenu binaries and source code can be used according to the [Apache License, Version 2.0](https://github.com/lilincpp/BottomMenu/blob/master/LICENSE).